angelina-zhang/angelina-zhang.github.io/_projects/musical-doorbell/index.md

 ---

 ## Goals:
-As a lifelong musician, I have always been fascinated by the intricacies of sound and its relationship with physical space.
-This passion inspired me to explore sound in a new dimension by integrating two distinct mechanisms, a scotch yoke and a piston.
-Through this design project, I sought to merge my backgrounds in music and engineering.
-My team created an innovative experience that not only disassembles sound but also transforms it into a captivating spatial form.
+As a lifelong musician, I have always been fascinated by the intricacies of sound and its relationship with physical space, so when tasked with creating a doorknocking system, I encouraged my team to explore sound in a new dimension by integrating two distinct mechanisms, a scotch yoke and a piston.
+We created an innovative experience that not only disassembles sound but also transforms it into a captivating spatial form.

 ## Prototypes
 Starting from inspiration designs of old fashioned doorknocking systems and a paper cardboard prototype, we tested and improved our design.
-Building our project to expand further spacially, we incorporated a xylophone staircase that seperates the experience of being on the receiving end and the front side of a doorbell.
+Building our project to expand further spacially, we incorporated a xylophone staircase that seperates the experience of being on the inside and outside of a door.

-{% include image-gallery.html images="prototype1.jpg, prototype2.png, prototype3.jpg, doorbell.jpg" height="400" %}
+{% include image-gallery.html images="prototype1.jpg, prototype2.png, prototype3.jpg, doorbell.jpg" height="200" %}
 <span style="font-size: 12px">Cardboard Prototype, Critical Mechanism, Proof of Concept, Final Product</span>